 My research covers topics related to the media, algorithms, and their relation to political and market institutions.
-Methodologically, I specialize in developing new approaches to quantify politically and economically relevant concepts from unstructured data such as text.
+Methodologically, I specialize in developing new approaches to quantify politically and economically relevant concepts from unstructured data such as text, images, and videos.

 I am an Assistant Professor at the Paris School of Economics.